← AI Operations Tools

 0 (flag everything)0.5 (default)1 (flag nothing)

-Missing a positive is 1000x more expensive than a false alarm.
+The cost of predicting negative and being wrong (missed gain + missed catch) is 1001x the cost of predicting positive and being wrong.
 Set the threshold low - flag aggressively.
 At θ* = 0.0010, you flag anything above 0.1% confidence.
 The asymmetry is extreme - even a small probability of a positive should trigger a flag.

 The Formula